pkirkham/pkirkham.github.io/_posts/analysis/2026-03-27-kozeny-kirkham-poro-perm.md

 We have a starting point of cementation exponent and pore body radius.
 From these values we need to get pore throat radius and the pore geometry coefficient.
 We assume that porosity is known!

 The first step, shown in Figure 20, is to calculate the body to throat relationship.
-This is a rearrangement of an earlier derived equation.
+This is a rearrangement of an earlier derived equation \ref{eq:m_rbtandphi}.
 The trick now is to invert this to get the pore body to throat ratio.
 As you can see the equation is reasonably involved.

 To simplify we assume tortuosity is one and then use a regression through pre-computed values for $$\frac{r_b}{r_t}$$ against _R<sub>BT</sub>_.
 We need to use a second linear regression at large values of _R<sub>BT</sub>_ as the polynomial regression is not well behaved at extreme values.